Eyre Bird Observatory

 located approximately 17 kilometres east of Cocklebiddy.
 To drive

-all the way to Eyre Bird Observatory a 4 wheel drive vehicle is
+all the way to Eyre Bird Observatory a 4 wheel drive vehicle with good clearance is

 The Descent to Eyre Bird Observatory

-vehicles can travel along the access road as far as a microwave
+Conventional vehicles can travel along the access road as far as the lookout;

-Eyre Bird Observatory day visitors are welcome and fees are charged
+At Eyre Bird Observatory day visitors are welcome and a modest entry fee is charged, which includes a guided tour

-overnight accommodation for aspiring naturalists and the more
+Eyre Bird Observatory is definitely a plus for aspiring photographers, naturalists and the more

 serious David Attenborough types of this world!